ktrama/jekyll-now/_posts/2018-03-29-DravConstraintAge.md

 is topological uncertainty, however, this results in the calibration information floating around in the tree in a manner that is unlikely to reflect the uncertainty in the placement of the calibration fossil.
 ```
 Is there any explanation for the observation regarding the large shift in ages?
 I think that the amount of change in cognates does not correlate with the time passed since the first attestation of Tamil inscription.
-In other words, **there is not enough change in lexical cognates to support the calibration point independently**.
+In other words, **there is not enough change in lexical cognates to support the calibration point independently.**